23 Free Sales Plan Templates | How to Create (with Examples)

 A $50 million turnover.

 Alternatively, sales goals can be volume-based such as 1000 sales.
 Factors to consider are pricing, resources, total addressable market (TAM), and market penetration.
-Although, a company can have more than one sales goal, list them all in order of priority.
+Although a company can have more than one sales goal, list them all in order of priority.

-Ensure to include the timeline and the DRI, for example, Shop A to increase sales by 1500 which will amount to $300,000 in the 1st Quarter of 2021 (January to March).
+Shop A to increase sales by 1500 which will amount to $300,000 in the 1st Quarter of 2021 (January to March).
 Harry’s team will be in charge and will report to the Head office.

-Action Plan
+Action plan

 After, the plan should state the action plan to be followed by the sales team.
 The action plan should have broken down steps that outline how the sales goals/objectives will be achieved.
-For example,

 Goal: Increase market share from 20% to 35%, equivalent to 10,000 sales.